benjaminhuanghuang/vue-study/Testing-unit/_Summary/00-What should be tested-1.md

   - Lifecycle hooks

 ## Output: The result or effects produced by the component based on its input
-  - Rendered DOM nodes
+  - Rendered
-    - Rendered text, DOM attributes, CSS, inline style
+    - DOM nodes, text, DOM attributes, CSS, inline style
     - sub-component existence, Props to sub-component
   - Emitted events
   - Function calls to external functions